Dergel0806/Consistency-Aggregation-Method/README.md

 * Median test;
 * Kruskal-Wallis test;

-*p-value* of *0.05* is used as a threshold for accepting/rejecting null-hypothesis in all tests.
+*p-value* of *0.05* is used as a threshold for accepting/rejecting null hypothesis in all tests.

 Corresponding script can be found in `stats.py`.

+## ANOVA to check for bias in distribution of the group’s responses

+The third script, `anova.py` tests whether the different job roles and place of employment are providing statistically different responses.
+The null hypothesis states that the perceptions about the relevance of each indicator do not vary as a function of the panelist group and place of employment (this information was gathered via survey together with responses).

+Corresponding script can be found in `anova.py`.

 # License
 MIT